ImplFerris/pico-pico/src/running.md

 Use this command to build and run programs on the Raspberry Pi Pico 2 n RISC-V mode, utilizing the Hazard3 processors.

+> [!IMPORTANT]
-> Note: This book focuses on ARM examples.
+> This book focuses on ARM.
 Some examples may need changes before they work on RISC V mode.
 For simplicity, it is recommended to follow the ARM workflow while reading this book.

 ```sh
 # build the program